MitchLindsay/mitchlindsay.github.io/_posts/2015-01-01-portfolio-red-havoc.md

 a random number generator.
 Once more terrain types are added to the game, perlin noise will be implemented to generate more interesting map layouts.

-* All events in the game (selecting a unit, changing turns, panning the camera, etc.) are filtered through an event queue, to ensure that all events happen in the order that they occurred and that they do not overlap.
-The game also utilizes a state machine to determine different UI and turn states.
+* Game and UI states are handled with a state machine.
+When a state changes, all events (selecting a unit, changing turns, panning the camera, etc.) are filtered through an event queue, to ensure that all events happen in the order that they occurred and that they do not overlap.